Ennio De Giorgi: Mathematical work

 De Giorgi's conjecture for boundary reaction terms in dimension ≤ 5 was solved by Alessio Figalli and Joaquim Serra, which was one of the results mentioned in Figalli's 2018 Fields Medal lecture given by Luis Caffarelli.

 De Giorgi's work on minimal surfaces, partial differential equations and calculus of variations earned him huge and lasting fame in the mathematical community, and he was awarded many honours for his contributions, including the Caccioppoli Prize in 1960, the National Prize of Accademia dei Lincei from the President of the Italian Republic in 1973, and the Wolf Prize in 1990.
 He was also awarded Honoris Causa degrees in Mathematics from the University of Paris in 1983 at a ceremony at the Sorbonne and in Philosophy from the University of Lecce in 1992.
 He was elected to many academies including the Accademia dei Lincei, the Pontifical Academy of Sciences, the Academy of Sciences of Turin, the Lombard Institute of Science and Letters, the Académie des Sciences in Paris, and the National Academy of Sciences of the United States.
 At the International Congress of Mathematicians he was invited to be the plenary speaker in 1966 in Moscow and was an invited speaker in 1983 in Warsaw.

 De Giorgi was associated for many years with the Scuola Normale Superiore in Pisa, leading one of the brilliant schools of analysis in Europe at that time.
 He corresponded with many leading mathematicians of his time, such as Louis Nirenberg, John Nash, Jacques-Louis Lions and Renato Caccioppoli.
 He is largely responsible for leading and driving the Italian school of mathematical analysis in the second half of the 20th century to an international level.

 De Giorgi was also a person of deep human, religious and philosophical values; he once noted that mathematics is the key to discovering the secrets of God.
 His work with Amnesty International in the 70s greatly extended his already-immense fame within and outside of his scientific career.
 He also taught mathematics at the University of Asmara, Eritrea from 1966 to 1973.
 He died on 26 October 1996 at the age of 68.

-In 2016, a conference was held at the Scuola Normale in Pisa in memory of De Giorgi, and mathematicians like Camillo de Lellis, Irene Fonseca, Pierre-Louis Lions, Haïm Brezis, Alessio Figalli, David Kinderlehrer, Nicola Fusco, Felix Otto, Giuseppe Mingione and Louis Nirenberg have attended the event along with his many students such as Ambrosio and Braides who have been responsible for organizing it at the SNS.
+In 2016, a conference was held at the Scuola Normale in Pisa in memory of De Giorgi, and mathematicians like Camillo de Lellis, Irene Fonseca, Pierre-Louis Lions, Haïm Brezis, Alessio Figalli, David Kinderlehrer, Nicola Fusco, Felix Otto, Giuseppe Mingione and Louis Nirenberg attended the event along with his many students such as Ambrosio and Braides who have been responsible for organizing it at the SNS.